History (HIST)

 The historical development of technologies and technological systems in the American context.

-Examination of the origins of Jim Crown and the multi-faceted struggle against it, and other forms of racial inequality, in the American South and the rest of the US since the early 20th century.
+Examination of the origins of Jim Crow and the multi-faceted struggle against it, and other forms of racial inequality, in the American South and the rest of the US since the early 20th century.

 Cross-listed course: AFAM 335